hartmaj2/cs-tabor-is/denik.md

 ## 14.9.2024

 ### TODO:
-- [ ] Edit ParticipantFormData
+- [x] Edit ParticipantFormData
-  - [ ] Add DietSelections to ParticipantFormData
+  - [x] Add DietSelections to ParticipantFormData
-  - [ ] Make ParticipantFormData convert to ParticipantDto instead of Participant
+  - [x] Make ParticipantFormData convert to ParticipantDto instead of Participant
-- [ ] Fix adding new participants
+- [x] Fix adding new participants
-  - [ ] Add flag to participant edit form to include/exclude diet selections
-  - [ ] Add diet selections to participant form data class
+  - [x] Add diet selections to participant form data class
-  - [ ] Change conversion method to convert to participant dto
+  - [x] Change conversion method to convert to participant dto
-- [ ] Implement adding participants with diets
+- [x] Implement adding participants with diets

 ### DONE:
 - Tested, that the api part of adding/editing participants works (using my http requests)
+- Implemented all conversion to Dto instead of the database model objects directly - all went smoothly
+- Needed to add DietSelections to ParticipantFormData which in the end meant that I have to pass allergens list to conversion method that I use even when editing only other values of the participants (that could be fixed somehow)